autograms/autograms/docs/autograms_concepts/autogram_configs.md

 `reply_start_type`
     Should the reply start appear at the end of the last turn (reply_start_type="suffix") or beginning of the model's turn "prefix".
 Prefix is only supported for huggingface models.
 For chat completion model behind at api it isn't possible to control this.

+`chat_suffix_inst_conversion`
+    A special instruction template for chat suffix nodes, affects how the instruction is passed to the model and shows up in turn history.
+Since chat_suffix node instructions define text that should be in the reply, the actual prompt to the language model needs to be refined to tell it to include that text in its reply.

+`chat_exact_inst_conversion`
+    A special instruction template for chat exact nodes, affects how the instruction shows up in turn history

+`thought_exact_inst_conversion`
+    A special instruction template for thought exact nodes, affects how the instruction shows up in turn history